 Typically, less TI is allotted for renewals.
 However, landlords value when keeping their buildings occupied and avoiding any potential time vacant.
 By ensuring the landlord early that you will stay in your space, they may be more likely to give you concessions such as a TI allowance during your renewal in return for additional lease term.

 Additionally, your tenant rep broker may recommend you look at other spaces on the market in order to create leverage.
-Your landlord may be more likely to alot you concessions in an effort to keep you, if they think there is a strong likelihood you will vacate at the end of your lease.
+Your landlord may be more likely to allow you concessions in an effort to keep you if they think there is a strong likelihood you will vacate at the end of your lease.

 3. To Expand or Right-Size Your Office Space